Man, 25, fatally shot in front of his home in Jamaica, Queens

 Neighbors and family members expressed their anger and anguish upon learning of the shooting.

-"Why would they do this, why would they do this?", said the victim's mother.
+"Why would they do that, why would they do that?", the victim's mother cried out.

 "He's a good kid.
 He doesn't hurt nobody," said family friend Ignaris Santana.
 "He's a good kid.
 I don't know why they shoot him, I don't know why.
 I don't understand that.
 I don't understand why he got shot."